elik1001/solaris-analytics-publisher/README.md

 <li>Modify <i>/opt/sys_monitor/bin/capture_from_local-s11_4.py</i>, replace <i>disks1/sd1 and disk2/sd4</i> with your sd device - you can find your device with iostat -xc (left col).</li>
 <li>Modify <i>/opt/sys_monitor/bin/capture_from_local-s11_4.py</i>, replace <i>net1/interface1 and disk2/interface2</i> with your network device - you can find your device with ipadm.</li>
 <li>Modify <i>/opt/sys_monitor/bin/pull_from_remote-s11_4.py</i>, replace <i>user</i> and <i>password</i> with your remote host user and password</li>
-<li>Modiyf/add you host to /opt/sys_monitor/conf/s12-links.txt, this file contains a list of hosts to fetch data from, the data will then be published to the local cnetral Analytics Stats Store.</li>
+<li>Modify/add you host to /opt/sys_monitor/conf/s12-links.txt, this file contains a list of hosts to fetch data from, the data will then be published to the local central Analytics Stats Store.</li>
 <li>Add/replace <i>/opt/sys_monitor/conf/chk_db1_apps-ses.sh and /opt/sys_monitor/conf/test_db1_apps.sh</i> with your MySQL DB password (or if you allow localhost without a password, just remove -p option)</li>
 <li><i>Optional: </i>Add any (MySQL) required variables to /opt/sys_monitor/conf/set_env</li>
 </ol>